openrazer/openrazer/README.md

 	gcc  -std=c99  dota_keys.c  -lrazer_chroma  -lm  -o dota_keys

-After executing it you should now have a dota profile lighting up your keyboard.
-This is just a simple example using a ascii helper,if your profile needs to color function keys ,etc you can set the key colors by manually setting the pos.
+After executing it you should now have a dota profile lighting up your keyboard.(dont forget to sudo) This is just a simple example using a ascii helper,if your profile needs to color function keys ,etc you can set the key colors by manually setting the pos.